 For over 40 years, employment lawyer James G. Schwartz has represented businesses and business owners in the Bay Area, protecting their rights and interests in both litigation and transactional matters.
-To schedule a free and confidential consultation with a knowledgeable and experienced business advocate, contact us today online or at (925) 463-1073.
+To schedule an initial confidential consultation with a knowledgeable and experienced business advocate, contact us today online or at (925) 463-1073.

 More Blog Posts:

 Northern California Employment Lawsuit Alleges Race Discrimination, Wage Claims, Pleasanton Business & Commercial Law Blog, May 9, 2017